smarkets/marge-bot/README.md

 ## Restricting the list of projects marge-bot considers

-By default marge-bot will work on all projects that she is a member of.
+By default, marge-bot will work on all projects that she is a member of.
 Sometimes it is useful to restrict a specific instance of marge-bot to a subset of projects.
 You can specify a regexp that projects must match (anchored at the start of the string) with `--project-regexp`.